ezpaarse-project/ezpaarse/doc/configuration/config.md

 Contains an array of field names that are going to be present in the result file produced by ezPAARSE.
 The default array contains the following fields:

+### DEMO
+If `true`, shows a warning to let users know that the instance is a demo.
+The default value is set to `false`.

 ```json
 [
 "datetime",